 Mercury is the closest planet to the sun.
-As such, it circles the sun faster than all the other planets, which is why Romans named it after the swift-footed messenger god Mercury.
+As such, it circles the sun faster than all the other planets, which is why Romans named it after their swift-footed messenger god.

-Mercury was known since at least Sumerian times roughly 5,000 years ago, where it was often associated with Nabu, the god of writing.
+The Sumerians also knew of Mercury since at least 5,000 years ago.
+It was often associated with Nabu, the god of writing.
 Mercury was also given separate names for its appearance as both a morning star and as an evening star.
 Greek astronomers knew, however, that the two names referred to the same body, and Heraclitus, around 500 B.C., correctly thought that both Mercury and Venus orbited the sun, not Earth.
 [Latest Photos: Mercury Seen by NASA's Messenger Probe]

 Because the planet is so close to the sun, Mercury's surface temperature can reach a scorching 840 degrees Fahrenheit (450 degrees Celsius).
 However, since this world doesn't have a real atmosphere to entrap any heat, at night temperatures can plummet to minus 275 F (minus 170 C), a temperature swing of more than 1,100 degrees F (600 degree C), the greatest in the solar system.

 Mercury is the smallest planet — it is only slightly larger than Earth's moon.
 Since it has no significant atmosphere to stop impacts, the planet is pockmarked with craters.
 About 4 billion years ago, an asteroid roughly 60 miles (100 kilometers) wide struck Mercury with an impact equal to 1 trillion 1-megaton bombs, creating a vast impact crater roughly 960 miles (1,550 km) wide.
 Known as the Caloris Basin, this crater could hold the entire state of Texas.
 Another large impact may have helped create the planet's odd spin.